 Printed letters of the alphabet are available in a variety of styles and designs.
 Each style is referred to as a “font.”
 The Nastaliq font is the sole widely used Urdu alphabet font style in print and electronic media, reaching Urdu readers all over the world.

-Several letters specific to Urdu have been added to the Persian script, which is already from the Arabic alphabet usually written from right to the left.
-Letters for other languages were eventually added to the Urdu script.
+Several letters specific to Urdu have been added to the Persian script, which is already from the Arabic alphabet, usually written from right to left.
+Letters from other languages were eventually added to the Urdu script.

 The appearance of letters in cursive depends on their context and 4 positions.

 - The Initial position (starting from left)

 - Final position (joined on right).

 Well, there is a debate between scholars regarding the total number of letters in the Urdu alphabet.
 There are thirty-nine or forty letters in Urdu Alphabet.

 - The first letter of the Urdu Alphabet is alif.